Who We Are

 Each work group session is moderated by our founder and board president, Casondra Brewster.
 She has been a writer since the time she could put subject and predicate together.
 Her professional experience is both in journalism and corporate communications; however, fiction is her first love.
 She currently works as a freelance writer and editor and has had some modest success in her fiction publishing.

-SnoValley Writes! meets twice every month.
+SnoValley Writes! meets on the third Saturday of each month.
 Additionally we try to plan one or two “literary” field trips every quarter.
 (For instance, the last field trip we went to see an exhibit opening for one of our fellow writers who is also a visual artist.)

 There is no fee currently.
 You put into it

 Writing is solitary craft.
 It doesn’t have to be.
 If you’d care to join us at our next work session, be sure to check our calendar page for the date.
 Be sure to review our participation guidelines and fill our dreams and goals sheet of your own.
 Additionally, below is a list of things you should bring with you to the work sessions.

 1) a smile and/or excitement that you have a group that will support you and help you improve in your art.
 And if you can pull out a sense of humor as well, that’s always advisable.

 2) THIS ONE IS IMPORTANT: Copies of a work you want in-depth critiquing on.
 Bring as many copies of the work — e.g. a short story, or chapter of a novel manuscript or a few poems — as you can stand to have feedback on.
 This will be past out to your fellow writers for them to take home and critique for our next meeting.
 If you’re looking for feedback on a full-length manuscript, bring in one chapter at a time, or we can work to pair you up with another writer for swapping novel-length manuscripts for feedback.
 Our members will tell you that the feedback they have received regarding their work has helped them learn, grow and mature as writers.